OlafVal/CO2Budget.js/README.md

 - by Olaf Val
 - CC BY 4.0

-The MCC-Berlin has changed its formality a bit recently, I will adapt the CO2Budget.js to this change as soon as possible.
+The MCC-Berlin has changed its formality a bit recently, I will adapt the CO2Budget.js to this as soon as possible.

 ## Reference